MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-profile-synchronization-by-using-sharepoint-active-directory-import.md

   - If you have a trust between two forests, the trusted forest objects will not be imported.

-  - AD import does support importing users from multiple forests provided you create one synchronization connection per forest.
+  - AD import does support importing users from multiple Domains provided you create one synchronization connection per Domain.
 As an alternative, consider using Microsoft Identity Manager.

 - The AD import option does not support Contact objects (also known as cross-object pointers).